-This course is an introduction to Chinese language and culture.
-Students learn proper pronunciation and tones, the foundation of spoken Mandarin, and basic strokes, stroke order, radical and phonemes, the foundation of written Chinese.
-Vocabulary, basic sentence patterns and other fundamentals of listening, speaking, reading, and writing are all taught within the context of practical communication, using primarily simplified Chinese characters; the pinyin Romanization tool is also taught and employed as an aid to developing speaking and reading skills.
+This course is an introduction to Chinese language and culture designed for students with no previous background in Chinese.
+The course aims to introduce the beautiful Chinese language by utilizing culturally relevant topics and words.
+The main goal of the course is to reveal to students the opportunities to immerse themselves in the language, instill the confidence to study Chinese further, and learn basic conversational Mandarin so they can address the realities of Chinese culture and traditions.
+Students learn proper pronunciation and tones, the foundation of spoken Mandarin, basic strokes, stroke order, radical and phonemes, and the foundation of written Chinese.
+Vocabulary, basic sentence patterns, and other fundamentals of listening, speaking, reading, and writing are all taught within the context of practical communication, and within the context of real-life application, using primarily simplified Chinese characters.
+The pinyin Romanization tool is also taught and employed as an aid to developing speaking and reading skills.
 Students learn to write approximately 250 words and to read an additional 250 characters by the end of the year.
-This course is designed for students with no previous background in Chinese.